 Fee income from fund platforms arises from the provision of investment management and administration services as well as investment contracts and cash margin, being the share of client money interest to which the entity is entitled.
 Cash margin related to the retained interest income is derived from surplus client cash and is recognised on an accruals basis using the effective interest rate method.
-Other fee income relates to income received from Phoenix for the provision of administrative services.
-Income is recognised as services are provided i.e. as the performance obligation is satisfied and it is highly probable that a significant reversal will not occur in future periods.
+This income is recognised as services are provided i.e. as the performance obligation is satisfied and it is highly probable that a significant reversal will not occur in future periods.